 (xii) According to the information and explanations given to us in our opinion andaccording to the information and explanations given to us the Company is not a nidhicompany.
 Accordingly paragraph 3(xii) of the Order is not applicable.

 (xiii) According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the financial statements as required by the applicableaccounting standards.

-We have audited the internal financial controls over financial reporting of TapariaTools Ltd. ("the Company") as of 31st March 2016 in conjunction with our auditof the standalone financial statements of the Company for the year ended on that date.
+We have audited the Internal Financial Controls over financial reporting of TapariaTools Limited ("the Company") as of March 31 2020 in conjunction with our auditof the Ind AS Financial Statements of the Company for the year ended on that date.

-We believe that the audit evidence we have obtained and appropriate to provide a basisfor our is audit opinion on the Companys internal financial controls system overfinancial reporting.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's Internal Financial Controls systemover Financial Reporting.

 Meaning of Internal Financial Controls over Financial Reporting

 A company's Internal Financial Control over Financial Reporting is a process designedto provide reasonable assurance regarding the reliability of Financial Reporting and thepreparation of Financial Statements for external purposes in accordance with generallyaccepted Accounting Principles.
 A company's Internal Financial Control over FinancialReporting includes those policies and procedures that;

 (1) pertain to the maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the company;